 - 1 Tablespoon cornstarch

 - In a saucepan, combine raspberries and sugar; bring to a boil.
 Meanwhile, in another small bowl combine cornstarch and cold water; whisk until smooth.

 - Add cornstarch mixture to raspberries and whisk to combine.
-Boil and continue boiling 3 to 5 minutes or until sauce is as thick as you like.
+Boil and continue boiling 3 to 5 minutes or until the sauce is as thick as you like.
 Set aside to cool.
-Sauce will thicken as it cools.
+The sauce will thicken as it cools.

 I have more sauces!